netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 In all cases above where a client or server adds a w3ctc:traceparent attribute to a tag, that client or server MAY also add one w3ctc:tracestate attribute to the same tag.

 The proper encoding and interpretation of the contents of the w3ctc:traceparent attribute is described in {{W3C-Trace-Context}} section 3.2 except 3.2.1.
 The proper encoding and interpretation of the contents in the w3ctc:tracestate attribute is described in {{W3C-Trace-Context}} section 3.3 except 3.3.1 and 3.3.1.1.
 A NETCONF XML tag can only have zero or one w3ctc:tracestate attributes, so its content MUST always be encoded as a single string.
 The tracestate field value is a list of list-members separated by commas (,).
 A list-member is a key/value pair separated by an equals sign (=).
-Spaces and horizontal tabs surrounding list-members are ignored.
-There is no limit to the number of list-members in a list.
+All whitespace surrounding list members is ignored.
+There is no limit to the number of list members in a list.

 For example, a NETCONF client might send: